This Super Easy Pattern Creates a Crochet Belt that is Both Practical and Versatile to Wear

 I did design this belt with a tighter-than-normal gauge.
 This makes it just a little bit more stiff and sturdy-and more like a belt!
 Getting the exact gauge right for your own belt isn’t critical for a good fit(since the belt will turn out to be adjustable).
 But, slight variations in your own results may affect the width or your belt slightly, and yardage of yarn that you end up using.
 The main goal is to have a belt that goes well on the buckle that you choose, and that you are happy with.

-If you like this simple belt project, be sure to get on the list for updates from Amelia Makes.
-Each week I send out new projects, crochet tips and tutorials, behind-the-scenes info, and other resources for my readers.
-Plus, as a bonus for signing up you’ll immediately get the free download for this crochet belt pattern right in your inbox.
+It’s been great having you at Amelia Makes today!
+If you like this project, be sure to get on the list for updates and so you can be the first to see new projects just like this one.
+Each week I send crochet tips and tutorials, behind-the-scenes info, and other resources for my readers.
+Plus, as a bonus for signing up you’ll immediately get my mini bundle of surprise patterns straight to your inbox!

 Grab it here:

 Enjoy This Crochet Belt Pattern to Create Your Own Easy-to-Make Accessory!